+Two posts in a day!
 The mead’s doing well!
 I made two batches: one with honey from the first nectar flow (lighter colored), another, smaller batch with later honey (darker color).
 They’re about the same proportion water and honey – though, to be honest, I’m going the Sandor Katz-way, that is, I’m eyeballing it, adding […]

 I’m enjoying a week of holiday at Cape Cod.
 Will report back on Monday, 16 August.

 Yesterday at the beginning of a new pottery session I got back the ten pieces I made during the last session.
 The glazing turned out totally different from what I thought it would be.
 Fortunately this ruined only one pot, as the glazing of its lid turns out not to match it.
 My first handbuilt […]

 Amie came home from school with a cold on Friday, I kept her home this morning, but she’ll be going back to school tomorrow.
 But I also got it.
 Runny nose, sneezies, ringing ears, head ache – o please let me be better by the morrow!
 It is especially annoying because I couldn’t make it […]

 Amie has a cold.
 Dripping nose, little cough.
 No fever, but I’m thinking that might come tomorrow, and I’m sure she’ll be staying home from school.
 But all in all I am quite happy with her health since coming to live here.
 She has been sick less often and less severely than when we were […]

 This hurts, because to tell you might dimish my own chances – no one said I was perfect – but Peak Oil Hausfrau is hosting her first give-away: a year’s subscription to Mother Earth News!
 Don’t go over there, though.
 I mean: do go over there, by all means, just don’t comment.
 Oh that’s not […]